Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Collocation problems for implicitly linear HVIEs

 where $z_h$ is in the space of piecewise polynomials of degree less than $m$.

-\begin{remark} From now on, a ``collocation problem'' or a ``collocation solution'' will be always referred to the implicitly linear HVIE (\ref{eq2}).
-So, if we want to obtain an estimation of a solution of the nonlinear HVHIE (\ref{eq0}), then we have to consider $y_h:=\mathcal{V}z_h$. \end{remark}
+From now on, a ``collocation problem'' or a ``collocation solution'' will be always referred to the implicitly linear HVIE (\ref{eq2}).
+So, if we want to obtain an estimation of a solution of the nonlinear HVHIE (\ref{eq0}), then we have to consider $y_h:=\mathcal{V}z_h$.

-\begin{remark} At the beginning of Section \ref{sec4}, we define the concepts of ``blow-up collocation problems'' and ``blow-up collocation solutions''.
-To do this, we extend the concept of ``collocation solution'' to meshes $I_h$ with infinite points.
-Taking this into account, if $z_h$ is a blow-up collocation solution, then $y_h$ also blows up at the same blow-up time. \end{remark}
+At the beginning of Section \ref{sec4}, we define the concepts of ``blow-up collocation problems'' and ``blow-up collocation solutions''.
+To do this, we extend the definition of ``collocation solution'' to meshes $I_h$ with infinite points.
+Taking this into account, it is noteworthy that if $z_h$ is a blow-up collocation solution, then $y_h$ also blows up at the same blow-up time.

 As it is stated in \cite{Brun04}, a collocation solution $z_h$ is completely determined by the coefficients $Z_{n,i}:=z_h\left( t_{n,i}\right) $ $(n=0,\ldots ,N-1)$ $(i=1,\ldots ,m)$, since $z_h\left( t_n+vh_n\right) =\sum _{j=1}^m L_j\left( v\right) Z_{n,j}$ for all $v\in \left] 0,1\right] $, where $L_1\left( v\right) :=1$, $L_j\left( v\right) :=\prod _{k\neq j}^m \frac{v-c_k}{c_j-c_k}$ $(j=2,\ldots ,m)$ are the Lagrange fundamental polynomials with respect to the collocation parameters.
 The values of $Z_{n,i}$ are given by the system